 - A customer and their installer must sign the whole home heat pump verification form and submit it with the heat pump rebate application.

-- The installer must submit a Manual J heat load calculation with the online post-installation quality assurance (QA) form to Abode Energy Management for heat pump projects.
+- The installer must submit a Manual J heat load calculation with the online post-installation quality assurance (QA) form to CMLP for heat pump projects.
 Click for the air-source heat pump QA form or for the ground-source heat pump QA form.

 - Because the heat pump system for which the rebate is being sought must be sized to be capable of being the sole source of heat in the home:

 - a customer installing more heat pumps to supplement existing heat pumps is eligible for a partial home heat pump rebate, not a whole home heat pump rebate, if the new heat pumps are sized to meet less than 90% of the heating load.

 - a heat pump sized for whole home AC but inadequate for whole home heating is eligible for a partial home heat pump rebate but not for a whole home heat pump rebate.

 - A customer installing a new heat pump system to replace existing heat pumps is eligible for a whole home heat pump rebate if the new heat pump system is sized to be capable of being the sole source of heating in the home, as defined above.

 Whole Home Rebate Eligibility for Multi-Unit Properties

 The way in which CMLP applies its whole home heat pump rebate policy to different types of multi-unit properties is based upon:

 Click here to see how CMLP’s whole home heat pump rebate policies apply to each of the multi-unit property types listed above.